siyangbi/nodedock/README.md

 * install [nodemon](https://github.com/remy/nodemon) globally in your container
 * install all dependencies from the package.json locally
-* expose port 8080 to the host
 * instruct the container to execute `nodemon index.js` on start up.

 ## Start containers

+Run `docker-compose up` to
+* create postgres container
+* create elastic search container
-Run `docker-compose up` to create a nginx container and proxy to 2 node containers which connect to postgres container.
+* create 2 node app containers link to postgres and elastic search
-The app should then be running on your docker daemon on port 80 (On OS X you can use `boot2docker ip` to find out the IP address).
+* create a nginx container and proxy to 2 node app containers The app should then be running on your docker daemon on port 80 (On OS X you can use `boot2docker ip` to find out the IP address).

+## Connect postgres from terminal

+psql -h [boot2docker host] -U youruser

 ## Destroy containers